Questions + Answers

-Frequently asked questions about the new sector agency formed by the merger of the Equality Challenge Unit, the Higher Education Academy and the Leadership Foundation for Higher Education:
+Frequently asked questions about the Advance HE formed in March 2018 by the merger of the Equality Challenge Unit, the Higher Education Academy and the Leadership Foundation for Higher Education:

 Name and background

 Like its forerunners, Advance HE is a charity committed to the public good.
-The Charities Commission for England and Wales, and the Scottish Charity Regulator has approved Advance HE’s charitable status.
+The Charities Commission for England and Wales, and the Scottish Charity Regulator have approved Advance HE’s charitable status.

 Advance HE is ‘of and for the sector’, with a board that is representative of the broad cross-section of organisations engaged with Advance HE, including representatives from UUK and GuildHE who originally formed the respective agencies and have supported the merger from the outset.

 Alison Johns is the chief executive of Advance HE.
 She was previously the chief executive of the Leadership Foundation.

 Advance HE’s Chief Executives Group has been appointed.
 More details can be found here.

 The board currently consists of nine members, including Nigel Carrington, who is chair of the board.
 One board member was nominated by each of the three legacy agency boards.
 UUK and GuildHE nominated a board member each.
 An open recruitment process was then undertaken, from which four more members were recruited.
 A further recruitment process is currently underway to ensure the board has the right collective skills and experience.